Sydney-Informatics-Hub/hello-nextflow/docs/day2/02_fastqc.md

 - `sample`: indicates the sample name/prefix
 - `fastq_1`, `fastq_2`: contains the relative paths to the reads

+The goal in this step is to read the contents of the samplesheet, and transform it so it fits the input definition of `FASTQC` we just defined (`tuple val(sample_id), path(reads_1), path(reads_2)`).

+Before that, we need to add an input parameter that points to the samplesheet.

 !!! question "Exercise"

     In your `main.nf` add an input parameter called `reads` and assign the path